oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Access Token Request {#atr}

 The JWT authorization grant is used to request an access token as defined in Section 2.1 of {{RFC7523}}.
-The following parameters are required and described additionally here:
+The following required parameters are described additionally here:

 {:vspace}
 grant_type
-: REQUIRED.
-As defined in Section 2.1 of {{RFC7523}} the value `urn:ietf:params:oauth:grant-type:jwt-bearer` indicates the request is a JWT bearer assertion authorization grant.
+: As defined in Section 2.1 of {{RFC7523}} the value `urn:ietf:params:oauth:grant-type:jwt-bearer` indicates the request is a JWT bearer assertion authorization grant.

 assertion
-: REQUIRED.
-The JWT authorization grant returned by the authorization server for domain A (see [Token Exchange](#token-exchange) response).
+: The JWT authorization grant returned by the authorization server for domain A (see [Token Exchange](#token-exchange) response).

-The client in trust domain A MAY indicate the protected resource it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.
+The client in trust domain A can indicate the protected resource it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.

 ### Processing rules

 The authorization server in trust domain B MUST validate the JWT authorization grant as specified in Sections 3 and 3.1 of {{RFC7523}}.
 The following processing rules also apply:

 * The "aud" claim MUST identify the authorization server in trust domain B as a valid intended audience of the assertion using either the token endpoint as described Section 3 of {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
-* The authorization server in trust domain B SHOULD deny the request if it is not able to identify the subject.
+* The authorization server in trust domain B MUST deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if a trust relationship with trust domain A is not established).

 Section 3.1 of {{RFC7523}} describes the error response used in request denial cases.